What causes the Mazda 3 Check Engine Light to turn on?

 Mazda 3 Check engine light is on?
-There are many reasons (both minor and major) why the check engine light is illuminated on a Mazda 3.
+There are many reasons (both minor and major) why the check engine light illuminates on a Mazda 3.
 We have compiled a list of some of the most common causes:

 Loose fuel cap: Before you start looking through all sorts of vehicle components, first check out the gas cap.
 A loose fuel cap can sometimes cause the check engine light to turn on.
 This could also be the case if the gas cap is not the right one for your Mazda.